 First, decide which parts of India you want absolutely to visit.
 The desert?
 The mountains?
 The beaches?

-This will help you define precisely areas of the country to head on to during your ride.
+This will help you define precise areas of the country to head on to during your ride.

 What equipment do I buy?

 When doing a motorcycle tour, two words: travel light.
-You will enjoy the trip at its best by carrying few.
+You will enjoy the trip at its best by carrying less.